watson-aa/atlassian-stats/README.md

 ### Database and QueryTree:
 Open a terminal, navigate to the project directory and run `docker-compose up -d`.
 This will download the latest MySql and QueryTree images (based on `docker-compose.yml`) and run them as a daemon.
 The database is accessible on IP 127.0.0.1 and port 3306.
 Check `docker-compose.yml` for credentials.
+To shutdown the project, run `docker-compose down`.

 QueryTree is accessible at http://localhost:8888/ .
 Credentials are `mr_admin@mailinator.com` / `N0tVerySecure!` .